philippinespire/REUs/2022_REU/Allison/README.md

 07/18/2022

 	Getting over jetlag.
 Checked on jobs set before leaving the Philippines.
-No jobs were still running on wahab or turing.
-	Notes working on Cha SSL:
+No jobs were still running on wahab or turing Notes working on Cha SSL:
 		Recorded data from quast output for all libs
 		Running BUSCO failed.
-Sent message to slack about it.
+Sent message to slack about it

 07/19/2022